-The AdaptDx® is an AC-powered, automated, adaptometer intended to evaluate the time for retinal adaptation after exposure to an adapting light.
-It is intended for use as a diagnostic device to aid in the detection, monitoring and management of age-related macular degeneration (AMD) and for measurement of dark adaptation speed.
+The AdaptDx® is an AC powered, automated adaptometer (biophotometer) intended to measure the time for retinal adaptation after exposure to an adapting light.

-1.3 AdaptDx[®] Limitations of Use
+1.3 AdaptDx® Limitations of Use

 The AdaptDx® is not suitable for use with patients who are unable to follow simple instructions, operate a response button, or maintain attention for the anticipated duration of the test.
 The AdaptDx® is not suitable for use with patients who are unable to perform the AdaptDx® Practice Test (see Section 4.2).